2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 2012 Dime

-The inscription “E PLURIBUS UNUM” stretches across the field between the branches and torch.
-The outer rim carries “UNITED STATES OF AMERICA” along the top curve.
-The denomination “ONE DIME” appears along the bottom rim.
+The inscription “E PLURIBUS UNUM” stretches across the field, while “UNITED STATES OF AMERICA” runs along the top and “ONE DIME” appears at the bottom.

 Other Features Of The 2012 Dime